IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_toolchain_tool_privateworker.html.markdown

 * `parameters` - (List) Unique key-value pairs representing parameters to be used to create the tool.
 A list of parameters for each tool integration can be found in the <a href="https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations">Configuring tool integrations page</a>.
 Nested scheme for **parameters**:
 	* `name` - (String) The name used for this tool integration.
 	* `worker_queue_credentials` - (String) The service ID API key that is used by the private worker to authenticate access to the work queue.
+You can use a toolchain secret reference for this parameter.
+For more information, see [Protecting your sensitive data in Continuous Delivery](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials).
 	* `worker_queue_identifier` - (String) The service ID which identifies this private workers run request queue.

 * `referent` - (List) Information on URIs to access this resource through the UI or API.